 The One Big Beautiful Bill Act (H.R.1), signed into law by President Trump on July 4, 2025.
 For students, families, and institutions like JMU, this bill is significant because it changes some rules related to the federal aid (Title IV) programs.

-As of the development of this webpage, these changes are scheduled to go into effect July 1, 2026, and/or with the 2026-27 Free Application for Federal Student.
+These changes are scheduled to go into effect July 1, 2026, and/or with the 2026-27 Free Application for Federal Student.
+This means the changes will first go into effect at JMU in the Summer 2026 term.

 Current Rules Before 2026-27